leejh0820/Hog-Dice-Game/README.md

 > **Academic Integrity / Note**
 >
 > This project was completed in Fall 2021 at **UC Berkeley** for CS 61A: The Structure and Interpretation of Computer Programs.
-It is published for portfolio/educational purposes only—please do not reuse in active coursework.
+It is published for portfolio/educational purposes only — please do not reuse in active coursework.

 ---